At a glance: Piles affect around 1 in 10 women during pregnancy. It occurs more likely in the third trimester.

 The weight of your baby as it grows, putting more pressure on your veins, along with constipation, a common occurence during pregnancy, also increases the likelihood of suffering from piles in pregnancy.

-The good news is that despite it being a common occurence during pregnancy there are steps you can take to avoid getting piles.
+The good news is that despite it being a common occurrence during pregnancy there are steps you can take to avoid getting piles.

 - Drink enough fluids